Strategy Week

 internship enhanced my ability to transform difficult bodies of law such as Act 1014 into business

-as Habdam Motors shifts its focus on the exclusion of external risks and turning them to benefits.
+advice.
+The potential to obtain green certification and develop industrial processing could become a long-term competitive advantage as Habdam Motors shifts its focus on the exclusion of external risks and turning them to benefits.

 My personal learning reflections and deeper insights into this process are documented in the